It was the Year of the Legume in the Cheap$kate Cocina with two Top 9 Recipes featuring slow-cooked beans

 9. Strawberry Compote

 My final recipe is perfect for the Christmas and Thanksgiving holidays.
 Strawberry Compote is like a homemade jam made with fresh fruit.
 Use a package of whole cranberries instead of strawberries and you have a Homemade Cranberry Sauce - save the canned stuff for another day.
+I've poured this fruity topping on ice cream and pancakes.

 It has been a fruitfully abundant year of recipes here at the Cheap$kate Chateau.
 I did the heavy lifting for you, so now all you have to do is pick a recipe link and save yourself some hard earned cash by trying out any of the above.
 And if you have a favorite recipe of mine, then leave a comment to share.